Navy SEALs (film): Plot

 The Joint Chiefs are briefed on the recent mission and Curran requests permission to destroy the Stingers, but Navy Intelligence has learned they have already been relocated.
-The SEALs are ordered on R&R and enjoy a game of golf.
-Curran, brooding over the previous mission, reads a book authored by Varrens.
-During the golf outing, Graham convinces his fiancée (S. Epatha Merkerson) to try to finish the wedding, regardless of the hazards of Graham's job.

-The team receives their orders for the next mission.
-Naval Intelligence has heard that the Stinger missiles are on board a merchant ship, the Latanya, off the coast of Syria.
-The SEALs deploy from a submerged submarine, the USS Nyack, and successfully board the ship, neutralizing two disguised gunmen, only to find out from an EOD team that the missiles are not on board after all.
+The SEALs are then deployed to Syria to board a merchant ship, Latanya, where the Stingers are supposedly located.
+The SEALs deploy from a submerged submarine, USS Nyack, and successfully board the ship, neutralizing two disguised gunmen, only to find out from an EOD team that the missiles are not on board.

-Frustrated by the recent unreliable intelligence, Curran solicits Varrens's cooperation.
-Curran takes Claire on a tour of a SEAL training facility and attempts to woo her over an elegant dinner.
+Frustrated by the recent unreliable intelligence, Curran solicits journalist Claire Varrens's cooperation by giving her access to the SEAL training facilities.
 Claire is initially wary but opens up to Curran after learning that a Stinger has been used to shoot down a peace delegation in Lebanon.
-Claire provides pictures of men she has encountered who may possibly provide information that may lead the SEALs to the location of the missiles.
+Claire provides pictures of men she has encountered who may provide information on the Stinger missiles' location.

-While trying to identify possible contacts, Claire tells Curran and Hawkins that one of her contacts is missing, most likely having been kidnapped by the Israelis.
-Inspired by this, and an outburst by Hawkins, Curran presents the idea of kidnapping a potential informant to his superiors who subsequently recommend the proposal at a National Security Council meeting.
-A CIA executive at the meeting identifies one of the targets as a known CIA informant who could be co-opted if taken into custody.
-On that basis, the SEALs are authorized to bring him in.
+While trying to identify possible contacts, Claire tells Curran and Hawkins that one of her contacts is missing, assumed to be kidnapped by the Israelis.
+Inspired by this and an outburst by Hawkins, Curran presents the idea of kidnapping a potential informant to the Joint Chiefs at the National Security Council meeting.
+A CIA executive at the meeting identifies one of the targets as a known and reliable CIA informant, authorizing a capture mission.

 The SEALs infiltrate the area by performing a HALO jump and swimming to shore.
 Curran leads several of the team inside a house to secure the informant while Hawkins, Ramos, and Graham remain outside.
-When Ramos is pinned down by patrolling militia, Hawkins disobeys Curran's order to stay quiet and instigates a firefight.
-Although Hawkins finally succeeds in killing the militiamen, Graham is killed during the firefight.
+When Ramos is pinned down by patrolling militia, Hawkins disobeys Curran's order to stay quiet and instigates a firefight, resulting in Graham's death.